entrity/Computer-Usage/Logs (logrotate).md

 ### Negative match

-A nice hack for a negative match is to include a script in the config, which will run in `sh`, e.g.:
+A nice hack for a negative match is to include a script in the config, which will run in `sh` and exit with an error status for the conditions of your choosing.
+The first argument to the script is the absolute path of the logfile.
+E.g.:

 ```
 ...